stackblitz/docs/docs/guides/integration/embedding.md

 ---
-title: &title Embedding projects
+title: Embedding projects
-description: &description Embedding is one way to display a StackBlitz editor in a documentation page, a blog post, or any other page.
+description: Embedding is one way to display a StackBlitz editor in a documentation page, a blog post, or any other page.
 This page covers manual embedding in iframes.
-head:
-  - ['meta', {property: 'og:title', content: *title}]
-  - ['meta', {property: 'og:image', content: 'https://developer.stackblitz.com/img/og/embedding-projects.png'}]
-  - ['meta', {name: 'twitter:title', content: *title}]
-  - ['meta', {name: 'twitter:description', content: *description}]
+og_image: embedding-projects.png
 ---

 # {{ $frontmatter.title }}